NSHipster/articles/2012-11-12-valuetransformer.md

 @end
 ```

-`NSValueTransformer` is rarely initialized directly.
+`ValueTransformer` is rarely initialized directly.
 Instead, it follows a pattern familiar to fans of
 `NSPersistentStore` or `NSURLProtocol`,
 where a class is registered and instances are created from a manager ---